wezside/Toolkit/README.md

 Change log since build .0200
 =======

+* Collection now supports constructor injection for array provider.
+Easily convert any array into a Collection.
 * ScrollHorizontal updated to reflect change sin ScrollVertical
 * Fixed small issue regarding reset in ScrollVertical.
 ScrollVertical now has resetTrack() and resetThumb() methods
 * Added support for when a UIElement is resized and arrange is called again.